virtualritz/nsi-docs/docs/c-api.rst

        NSIContext_t context,
        NSIHandle_t handle,
        const char *type,
-       int nparams,
+       int n_args,
-       const NSIParam_t *params
+       const NSIArg_t *args
    )

 This function is used to create a new node.
-Its parameters are:
+Its arguments are:

 | ``context``
 |   The context returned by ``NSIBegin()``.
 See